MitchyBAwesome/MitchyBAwesome/README.md

 ## Hi there 👋

-I'm Mitch, A Principal Solutions Architect working for Amazon Web Services.
+I'm Mitch, a Principal Solutions Architect working for Amazon Web Services.
 How to reach me:

 - [LinkedIn](https://www.linkedin.com/in/mitchellbeaumont/)
 - [MitchyB.com](https://www.mitchyb.com/)